fight233/DThouse_cxd/src/connector/python/README.md

-# TDengine Connector for Python
+# DThouse Connector for Python

-[TDengine](https://github.com/taosdata/TDengine) connector for Python enables python programs to access TDengine, using an API which is compliant with the Python DB API 2.0 (PEP-249).
-It uses TDengine C client library for client server communications.
+[DThouse](https://github.com/taosdata/DThouse) connector for Python enables python programs to access DThouse, using an API which is compliant with the Python DB API 2.0 (PEP-249).
+It uses DThouse C client library for client server communications.

 ## Install